PhobGCC/PhobGCC-doc/For_Makers/Board_Fixes.md

 Temporarily - Simply remove the left trigger guards

 Take out the two black screws holding it in place and remove it.
-This is temporary-only because the trigger guard is important to trigger stability and this can result in damage to the shell.
+This is temporary only because the trigger guard is important to trigger stability and this can result in jamming.

 Filing - File down the trigger guard at the circled points